DavidCEllis/ducktools-classbuilder/docs/extension_examples.md

 This seems to be a feature people keep requesting for `dataclasses`.
 This is also doable.

+This is a long example but is designed to show how you can use these tools to implement such a thing.

 > Note: Field classes will be frozen when running under pytest.
 >       They should not be mutated by gatherers.
 >       If you need to change the value of a field use Field.from_field(...) to make a new instance.